janebmckenna/Milestone-Project2/README.md

 **Navigation**

-Due to the nature of the game site, I have deemed tradional navigation of the site unneccisary instead using the navigation bar to house 'Choose Game'.
+Due to the nature of the game site, I have deemed traditional navigation of the site unnecessary instead using the navigation bar to house 'Choose Game'.

-Buttons are used to naviagte game states allowing users to start a new game at will.
+Buttons are used to navigate game states allowing users to start a new game at will.

 **Game Pages**